Sambruk/windermere/README.md

 To build Windermere, go into the directory `cmd/windermere` and run `go build`, this should give you an executable named `windermere` in the same directory.

+If you don't want to build yourself you can find binaries on GitHub (under Releases).

 ### Running

 Go to the directory where you have the certificates and windermere configuration